schultkr/SFESpectralAnalysis/QID-2457-SFEPer/README.md

 Input: Data for the Southern Oscillation Index from the package astsa.

-Output: Two plots for the acf and pacf of the Southern Oscillation Index.
-Furthermore one plot for the time and one for the frequency domain of the SOI.
+Output: 'Two plots for the acf and pacf of the Southern Oscillation Index.
+Furthermore one plot for the time and one for the frequency domain of the SOI.'

 ```